elimbaum/cryptopals/doc/one.md

 Not particularly fast, so may need to revisit with some profiling later.

+Adding spaces to the frequency list actually also helps a lot.
+This also more accurately captures the intuition of what english text should look like.

 ## 4: XOR Detection

 We can kinda already do this, but ideally want our xor key extraction from the last round to _also return the score_, so given a bunch of ciphertexts, we can find the most likely xor-decryption.

+## 5/6: Repeated Key XOR